sahansara/Agricultural-Information-Platform-with-Crop-Calendar/README.md

 ## 📌 Project Overview
 The **Agricultural Information Platform with Crop Calendar** is designed to assist farmers and agricultural stakeholders by providing essential crop-related information.
-The platform offers a **crop calendar**, agricultural tips, and insights to help improve productivity and sustainability in farming.
+The platform offers a **Crop calendar**, agricultural tips, and insights to help improve productivity and sustainability in farming.

 ---